 Large timberland owners are mostly absentee owners and have different goals than the environmentally responsible objectives of the tribe.
-Absentee owners are focused on a quick return on investment and securing a profit for their shareholders, while complying with only the minimum of environmental and regulatory requirements.
+Absentee owners are focused on a quick return on investment and goals of maintaining the watershed and protecting salmon habitat and important tribal cultural areas.